ILikeAI/AlwaysReddy/README.md

 If you want to improve on this system here are some places to start:
 - The prompt could do with a lot of work
 - Faster STT
-- Possible issues around the hotkey that need to be fixed?
-- Streaming TTS

 Please feel free to improve this repo and make forks of it as you like!